Sensing with shallow recurrent decoder networks: Abstract

 \section{Abstract}

 Sensing is a universal task in science and engineering.
 Downstream tasks from sensing include inferring full state estimates of a system (system identification), control decisions, and forecasting.
-These tasks are exceptionally challenging to achieve with limited sensors, noisy measurements, and corrupt or missing data.
-Existing techniques typically use current (static) sensor measurements to perform such tasks and require principled sensor placement or an abundance of randomly placed sensors.
-In contrast, we propose a {\em SHallow REcurrent Decoder} (SHRED) neural network structure which incorporates (i) a recurrent neural network (LSTM) to learn a latent representation of the temporal dynamics of the sensors, and (ii) a shallow decoder that learns a mapping between this latent representation and the high-dimensional state space.
-By explicitly accounting for the time-history, or trajectory, of the sensor measurements, SHRED enables accurate reconstructions with far fewer sensors, outperforms existing techniques when more measurements are available, and is agnostic towards sensor placement.
-In addition, a compressed representation of the high-dimensional state is directly obtained from sensor measurements, which provides an {\em on-the-fly} compression for modeling physical and engineering systems.
-Forecasting is also achieved from the sensor time-series data alone, producing an efficient paradigm for predicting temporal evolution with an exceptionally limited number of sensors.
-In the example cases explored, including turbulent flows, complex spatio-temporal dynamics can be characterized with exceedingly limited sensors that can be randomly placed with minimal loss of performance.
+We propose a {\em SHallow REcurrent Decoder} (SHRED) neural network structure for sensing which incorporates (i) a recurrent neural network to learn a latent representation of the temporal dynamics of the sensors, and (ii) a shallow decoder that learns a mapping between this latent representation and the high-dimensional state space.
+SHRED enables accurate reconstructions with far fewer sensors, outperforms existing techniques when more measurements are available, and is more robust to random sensor placements.
+In the example cases explored, complex spatio-temporal dynamics are characterized with exceedingly limited sensors that can be randomly placed with minimal loss of performance.